bahrus/p-et-alia/README.md

 </summary>

 These "connector components" would be useless if there were no, you know, components to connect.
 It would be like blockchain without people actually engaging in trade.
-As such, the p-et-alia family of components want you to know that they are all very pro web component, even if they are also perfectly content gluing components together on a UI that is just a composition of components, without any central component controller.
+[Admittedly, the parallels with blockchain are a bit tenous, but I'm attempting to apply what I believe to be the spirit behind blockchain to the world of DOM elements that we are trying to bind together on the web page with a weak, aloof, technology agnostic "framework"]  As such, the p-et-alia family of components want you to know that they are all very pro web component, even if they are also perfectly content gluing components together on a UI that is just a composition of components, without any central component controller.

-Recursively, some areas of said components may also involve gluing loosely coupled sub-components together, so these connector components could also be used there to reduce boilerplate, expensive JavaScript, especially in a setting where HTML is imported.
+Recursively, some areas of said components may also involve gluing loosely coupled sub-components together, so these connector components could also be used there to reduce boilerplate, expensive JavaScript, especially in a setting where HTML is imported (though careful measurements will need to be made when there's something concrete to test).

 However, there are many scenarios where some UI functionality is sufficiently complex and intricate that "gluing together" loosely coupled components isn't the right mindset.
 Instead of connecting a Roku to a TV, think implementing a new design of a swiss watch.